ekaone/panic-button/README.md

 ## :interrobang: Usage

+> NOTE: You must enable (allowing) your location access in your browser.

 Press the button and **hold** around `1 second`, it will send the data includes coordinates latitude, longitude and local time to telegram groups or your channel through REST API.

 :rocket: [Demo](https://panic-button-eka.vercel.app/)